anamud/mir-dev/docs/MIR_UG.md

 * Plot the fork-join task graph using task statistics from the runtime system.
 ```
-$ Rscript ${MIR_ROOT}/scripts/profiling/task/fork-join-graph-plot.R mir-task-stats color
+$ Rscript ${MIR_ROOT}/scripts/profiling/task/task-graph-plot.R -d mir-task-stats -p color
 ```

 > Tip:
-> The graph plotter will plot in gray scale if `gray` is supplied instead of `color` as argument.
+> The graph plotter will plot in gray scale if `gray` is supplied instead of `color` as the palette argument.

 * Huge graphs with 50000+ tasks take a long time to plot.
-Plot the fork-join task graph as a tree to save time.
+Plot the task graph as a tree to save time.
 ```
-$ Rscript ${MIR_ROOT}/scripts/profiling/task/tree-graph-plot.R mir-task-stats color
+$ Rscript ${MIR_ROOT}/scripts/profiling/task/task-graph-plot.R -t -d mir-task-stats -p color
 ```

-* Use `${MIR_ROOT}/scripts/profiling/task/annotated-graph-plot.R` to plot task graphs with additional information embedded into graphical elements.

 ## Case Study: Fibonacci

 The Fibonacci program is found in MIR_ROOT/programs/native/fib.
 The program takes two arguments --- the number n and the depth cutoff for recursive task creation.
 Let us see how to profile the program for task-based performance information.